descendsphere/route-render/BACKLOG.md

 ---

 ### Completed Items

+- **[EPIC] Performance Analysis & Simulation:** Implemented a comprehensive analysis suite for route planning and post-activity review.
+  - **[FEATURE] Detailed Statistics:** Calculates and displays total distance, elevation gain, Km-effort, Est. Calories, Planned Time, and for timestamped routes, Total Duration and Average Speed/Vertical Speed.
+  - **[FEATURE] Live Performance Dashboard:** The traveler label now shows a rich, context-aware dashboard.
+For timestamped routes, it displays a real-time "Actual vs. Planned" comparison for Speed, Vertical Speed, and Km-effort Rate.
+  - **[FEATURE] Simulation & Planning:** Added an "Athlete Profile" for user-input targets (weight, speed, etc.).
+The application now generates a full performance plan for routes without timestamps, including a variable-speed timeline based on a simplified Tobler's hiking function.
+  - **[FEATURE] Refuel Markers:** Displays markers on the route at projected calorie expenditure intervals.
+  - **[REFACTOR] Advanced Smoothing:** Replaced initial instantaneous calculations with a smoother, more accurate Exponential Moving Average (EMA) for all live rate metrics (`Speed`, `V.Speed`, `Km-e Rate`).
+  - **[REFACTOR] Standardized Architecture:** Refactored the analysis pipeline for robustness, renamed `TimeSimulator` to `PerformancePlanner`, and standardized terminology (`Target`/`Planned`/`Estimated`) across the codebase.

 - **[REFACTOR] Persistent & Robust Elevation Enrichment:**
   - **Problem:** When the app enriches a 2D GPX file with elevation data, this data is not saved.
 It must be re-fetched on every load, which is inefficient.
 Furthermore, the "Download GPX" feature would not have access to this enriched data if it's not in memory.